The Newcastle Clean Air Zone (CAZ) was officially launched on January 30, 2023.

 This change aims to assist up to 500 additional local people, businesses, and community groups.

 As of February 2025, more than £10 million of the allocated £15 million for CAZ grants remains unspent.
-Newcastle City Council is encouraging all eligible businesses and individuals to apply for the remaining funding before it is fully allocated.
+Funding schemes have been introduced and expanded since launch, but availability, eligibility, and remaining funds may change.

-Applicants should check their eligibility and apply as soon as possible to benefit from the available support.
+Applicants should check their eligibility to benefit from the available support.

 If your vehicle does not meet compliance standards, consider the following options: